-You should also be aware that donations claimed as tax deductible contributions for 2017 must be actually paid to the charity on or before December 31, 2017.
-Also, it is best to always obtain a receipt for your donation regardless of the amount.
+Donations claimed as tax deductible contributions for 2019 must be actually paid to the charity on or before December 31, 2019, and it is best always to obtain a receipt for your donation regardless of the amount.
 Further, in order to claim a charitable deduction, you must itemize on your federal tax return.
 When you give to organizations that are public charities, you may deduct contributions representing up to 50% of your adjusted gross income.
 Individuals giving to organizations that are private foundations may generally deduct contributions representing up to 30% of their adjusted gross income.
 These deductions can result in significant savings when you pay your taxes.